Kong/docs.konghq.com/app/deck/1.8.x/guides/environment-variables.md

 3. Run `deck sync -s env-demo.yaml` to sync this file.

-4. You will see below output.
-In this example, `abc` is the apiKey I stored in environment variable.
+    The output should look something like this, where `abc` is the apiKey stored in the environment variable:

     ```plaintext
     creating consumer demo